digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 with a dollar sign (as a mnemonic for an obligation) and use a bold font.
 Maintainers are marked with `@` (as a mnemonic who enforces uniqueness).
-Since they are always signatories, parties marked with `@` are implicitly signatories.
+Since maintainers are always signatories, parties marked with `@` are implicitly signatories.
 For example, annotating the paint offer acceptance action with signatories yields the image below.